Shopify/restyle/README.md

     tablet: 768,
   },
   cardVariants: {
+    defaults: {
+      // We can define defaults for the variant here.
+      // This will be applied after the defaults passed to createVariant and before the variant defined below.
+      // Note: defaults do *not* support responsive props },
     regular: {
       // We can refer to other values in the theme here, and use responsive props
       padding: {